 - Details about the ceremony and other things to prepare will be discussed during the interview/counselling.

 f.
 You will receive a zoom link access once we receive your reservation fee and proof of deposit/transfer.

 We need the soft copy (clear and readable PDF or photo) the documents sent to us via the application email thread:

 - Soft copy of original Birth Certificates

 - Registration form (will be provided by Open Table through Email)

 - If previously legally married, we require documentation of annulment or legal separation as proof.
-If annulment or legal separation is not possible, we may require a notarized affidavit of the former wife or former husband confirming that the married couple are no longer together for x number of years and have no plans of being together anymore.
+If an annulment or legal separation is not possible, we may require a notarized affidavit of the former wife or former husband confirming that the married couple are no longer together for x number of years and have no plans of being together anymore.
 If you have had a previous holy union from another LGBT-affirming church, please obtain a certificate of lifting of vows or a certificate of holy union dissolution from the other church you had a previous holy union.

 We require that the couple bring with them 2 witnesses.